-Initial measurement and recognition Subsequent measurement Depreciation method: Assets and liabilities arising from a lease are initially measured at present value.
-Lease liabilities include the net present value of the following lease payments: Fixed payments (including in-substance fixed payments), less any lease incentives receivable Variable lease payments that are based on CPI or WIBOR The exercise price of a purchase option if the lessee is reasonably certain to exercise that option Payments of penalties for terminating the lease, if the lease term reflects the lessee exercising that option Right-of-use asset at cost less accumulated depreciation and impairment Liability at amortised cost Right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
+Initial measurement and recognition

+Assets and liabilities arising from a lease are initially measured at present value.
+Lease liabilities include the net present value of the following lease payments:

+- Fixed payments (including in-substance fixed payments), less any lease incentives receivable - Variable lease payments that are based on CPI or WIBOR - The exercise price of a purchase option if the lessee is reasonably certain to exercise that option - Payments of penalties for terminating the lease, if the lease term reflects the lessee exercising that option

 The discount rate used in calculating the present value of the lease liability and right-of-use asset is the incremental borrowing rate.